Project-MONAI/tutorials/active_learning/liver_tumor_al/README.md

 3.)
 For executing the active learning acquisition functions of random, variance and the full dataset baseline, execute the ./runner.sh after defining the required paths.
 DATA_ROOT, JSON_PATH and LOG_DIR need to be defined.

 4.)
-Once all scripts finish running, to analyze results, launch the jupyter notebook results_uncertainty.ipynb.
+Once all scripts finish running, to analyze results, launch the jupyter notebook [results_uncertainty_analysis.ipynb](results_uncertainty_analysis.ipynb).
 The second part particularly will visualize the below shown plot in the results.
 The first part of the notebook is an exploration of uncertainty spatial maps.

 ### 1. Data

-[MSD Liver & Tumor dataset](http://medicaldecathlon.com/#tasks) [Antonelli et. al 2022] has been used for the purpose of this tutorial.
+[MSD Liver & Tumor dataset](http://medicaldecathlon.com/#tasks) [1] has been used for the purpose of this tutorial.
 The dataset consists of 131 labeled 3D CT volumes where the liver and tumor have been annotated as separate classes and the remainder of the image is treated as the background.

 For purpose of experimentation the data was split into 93 volumes for unlabeled/training, 26 volumes for validation and 12 for testing.
 Please note the validation and testing sets were kept consistent for all active iterations.